mikeobrien/Bender/README.md

 Bender
 =============

 Bender is a simple xml de/serialization library for .NET.
 Unlike the `XmlSerializer` and `DataContractSerializer`, Bender gives you complete control over how values are de/serialized.
-It is ~%15 faster than the `XmlSerializer`.
+Bender is ~%15 faster than the `XmlSerializer`.

 Install
 ------------